edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 We're going to add a couple of variables to that file to configure EdgeDB.
 We'll need to run a command on our new instance to get the value for one of those.
-Since the runtime we're using in our Next.js project does not have file system access, we need to provide a DSN to tell the project how to connect.
+Since the runtime we'll be using in our Next.js project does not have file system access, we need to provide a DSN to tell the project how to connect.
 To get that, run this command:

 .. code-block:: bash